-There is a great amount of people who want to be masters in the art of juggling among many things at once.
+There are a lot of people who want to be masters in the art of juggling many things at once.
 We do this at work, at home, with friends and relationships.
 Then after 6 months we look back and think, “what have I achieved?”
-Is it really that great to juggle among so many things?
+Is it really that great to juggle so many things?
 Think about how well you are doing in each of these areas.

 Stop the haze and really make meaning of what you are doing.
 Ask yourself, why am I doing this?
 Think about the way each thing you do affects all the other parts of your life.
 Will helping your friend to move to a new place prevent you from spending time with your children?
 Will taking up that extra task at work stop you from going to the gym, or sleeping at least 7 hours that night?
 Will going out with that new person you met prevent you from furthering your current friendships?

-Everything we decide to do WILL definitely affect the other areas of our lives, and that is OK only if we know how and are satisfied with that.
+Everything we decide to do will definitely affect the other areas of our lives, and that is OK only if we know how and are satisfied with that.
 If we take the extra case at work and can still spend time with our family on Saturday, that’s great.
 If that is not the case, and we really feel that we must spend time with family, we shouldn’t try to shove it all in and sacrifice quality of life, or happiness.
-We may need to learn to prioritize.
+Learn to prioritize.

-Write down a detailed view of how you see yourself in 20 years (can adjust the number of years from now as you see fit).
+Write down a detailed view of how you see yourself in 10 or 20 years.
 Write about how you want to live, where, doing what, etc. Write about the relationships you want to have, what type of friendships, how strong are your bonds with your family.
 Write about all the major things, things that are very important to you.
 How you want to see yourself and have others look at you.